neondatabase/website/content/docs/introduction/about.md

 2. Provide a project name, database name, and select a region.
 3. Click **Create Project**.

-It's that easy.
 At Neon, we like to say **Database as a URL**.
 Neon's architecture allows us to spin up a Postgres database almost instantly and provide you with a database URL, which you can plug into your application or database client.

 ```sql
 postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname